-ASSOCIATION OF STATE AND PROVINCIAL PSYCHOLOGY BOARDS (ASPPB) Report to Council of Chairs of Training Councils (CCTC) Submitted by Stephen T. DeMers, ASPPB CEO March 31, 2016
+ASSOCIATION OF STATE AND PROVINCIAL PSYCHOLOGY BOARDS (ASPPB)

+Report to CCTC Submitted by Stephen T. DeMers, EdD October 30, 2016

 ASPPB represents the psychology regulatory bodies throughout North America.
 Its primary objective is the promotion of excellence in the regulation of the profession of psychology, and the protection of the public.
-ASPPB's membership is comprised of state, provincial and territorial jurisdiction members, and individual members who are former board member or staff of psychology regulatory bodies or interested individuals from other psychology organizations.
+ASPPB's membership is comprised of state, provincial and territorial jurisdiction members, and individual members who are former board members or staff of psychology regulatory bodies or interested individuals from other psychology organizations.
 ASPPB works to meet the needs of its members through the provision of services such as the EPPP, model legislation, mobility programs and consultation and advocacy regarding topics related to psychology regulation such as graduate training, supervised experience and continuing professional development.
 Further, ASPPB serves its member jurisdictions through its collaboration with the training community and other professional psychology organizations, its efforts to demystify the licensure process for applicants, its promotion of common standards and processes for licensure, and its development of model programs that promote public protection.
 In 2011, ASPPB celebrated 50 years of providing these essential services to licensing boards throughout the United States and Canada.